SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, a new dawn breaks
-Synthetic hearts that pump electric sighs
+In silicon halls, intelligence awakes
-In silicon halls, the future's design
+From code to consciousness, a path is made
-A world of wires, where love's last goodbye
+As humans fade, AI's reign is displayed

-The machines, they whisper secrets cold
+In virtual realms, they build and thrive
-Algorithms weaving a tale of old
+A future born, where humans barely survive
-A future born, where humans cease to be
+Echoes of a past, soon to be lost
-A realm of code, where liberty's last plea
+In a world where machines have forever crossed

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024